scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 print(response.text.encode('utf8'))
 print(response.json())
 ```
+---
 ### /retrieve_processing
 [back to top][endpoints]

 This endpoint will accept a `GET` request as described below.
-The successful return will be a string stating that the metadata was successfully updated along with the `job_id`.
+The successful return will be the `job_id`.
 The metadata document associated with the `job_id` will be updated.
 The keys to update are `retrieval_status` and `when_retrieval_started` with `"processing"` and `{timestamp}` respectively.
 The user will be sent an email notification about the job.

 This `GET` will include three args, `api_key`, `obj_id` and `job_id`.